sergiss/anviz-protocol/README.md

 # Anviz-protocol

-Communication protocol with Anviz devices, implemented with javascript.
+Javascript library to communicate with Anviz devices.

+Tested with FacePass 7

 ## Features: